Are Potatoes High in Histamine?

 Potatoes and Histamine Intolerance

-However, potatoes are not known to be high in histamine, and they don’t increase the body’s histamine burden.
-Most people with histamine intolerance can eat them without problems.
+Potatoes are not known to be high in histamine, and they are unlikely to increase your body’s histamine burden.
+Most people with histamine intolerance can enjoy potatoes without problems.

 Fried Potatoes and Mortality